BACK TO DIRECTIVES

 Identity Does Not Mask Truth

 Truth degrades when identity is allowed to obscure facts.
-Reputation, authority, or seniority often pressures systems to soften language, hide evidence, or delay disclosure.
-This corrodes trust and disables correction.
+Reputation or authority often pressures systems to soften language, hide evidence, or delay disclosure.

 This directive protects truth from identity-driven masking.